realworldocaml/book/en/03-variables-and-functions.md

-This rewrite makes it explicit that `abs_diff` is actually a function of one argument that returns another function of one argument, which itself returns the absolute difference between the argument given to the first function and the argument given to the second.
-In other words, `abs_diff` is a nested, or _curried_ function.
+This rewrite makes it explicit that `abs_diff` is actually a function of one argument that returns another function of one argument, which itself returns the final computation.
+Because the functions are nested, the inner expression `abs (x - y)` has access to both `x`, which was captured by the first function application, and `y`, which was captured by the second one.

+This style of function is called a _curried_ function.
 (Currying is named after Haskell Curry, a famous logician who had a significant impact on the design and theory of programming languages.)
 The key to interpreting the type signature of a curried function is the observation that `->` is right-associative.
-The type signature of `abs_diff` can therefore be parenthesized as follows to make the currying more obvious without changing the meaning of the signature.
+The type signature of `abs_diff` can therefore be parenthesized as follows.
+This doesn't change the meaning of the signature, but it's now easier to see how currying comes into play.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 val abs_diff : int -> (int -> int)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Currying is more than just a theoretical curiosity.
-Here's an example of how you can make use of currying.
+You can make use of currying to create specialized functions by just feeding in some of the arguments, as you can see in this example, where we create a specialized version of `abs_diff` that always measures its diff from a given starting number.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let dist_from_3 = abs_diff 3;;